Group members outside outside the Park’s main entrance.

 Who are we?

-Hi there, we’re a group of local people who are passionate about ensuring Balloch Castle Country Park is a regenerative, welcoming space for everyone that visits – whether you’re based locally, or visiting from afar.
+We are a community-based registered charity driven by local people who are passionate about ensuring Balloch Castle Country Park is a regenerative, welcoming haven for nature and everyone who visits. both locally and from afar.

-With over two hundred acres of woodland, parkland, burns, beaches, and more, all situated right on the bonnie banks of the world-famous Loch Lomond, the park almost has it all, but it also has its issues.
+With over two hundred acres of woodland, parkland, burns, beaches, and more, all situated right on the bonnie banks of the world-famous Loch Lomond, the Park almost has it all, but it also needs our help.

-Our mission is to bring stakeholders and park users together to restore nature, heritage and recreational assets and explore income generation opportunities.
-Our focus will be on health, wellbeing, and improving biodiversity in the park.
+Our vision is to bring stakeholders and Park users together to restore nature, heritage and recreational assets and explore sustainability opportunities.
+Our focus is on health, wellbeing and enhancing biodiversity in the Park.

-We hope to encourage people of all ages to become involved and give younger generations an interested in enhancing the park for the future.
+We hope to encourage people of all ages to become involved and give younger generations an interest in enhancing the Park for the future.
 If you’d like to be involved, please do get in touch!

 If you’d like to know more about how we operate, read our mission statement and our constitution.
 You can also read our Nature Restoration Plan for 2023.

-We think there are huge opportunities to tackle these issues and improve the park, but we need your help.
+We think there are huge opportunities to tackle these issues and improve the Park with your help.

 Meeting Agendas